By Andrea M. Darcy

 The problem with a advice on perfectionism

-There is a sea of great advice about handling perfectionism available on the internet.
+There is a sea of great advice about how to stop being a perfectionist available on the internet.
 Typical advice around perfectionism sounds like:

 These are all sound suggestions that are worth trying and can work wonders…. for some.